Note

 <IPython.core.display.Image object>

-The line color can be set and is added after the line width to the pen
+The line color can be set and is added after the line width to the pen parameter.

-In the example below, the line color is set to red
+In the example below, the line color is set to red.

 fig = pygmt.Figure()